DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

     * provides the OS with access to keys, but prevents drive removal and data access
     * virtual TPMs are part of the hypervisor and provided to VMs running on a virtualization platform
     * Unlike a HSM, it is generally a physical component of the system hardware and cannot be added or removed at a later date
+    * have BIOS settings that govern specific hardware configurations and security technologies to prevent access to them for the purpose of manipulation.
     * Functions used for
         * Hardware Root of Trust
             * when certificates are used in FDE, they use a hardware root of trust for key storage used in the UEFI process